 I have walked on my own before, but I have never walked in a group and then left them behind before.
-It was odd to stand there with my shoes and pack, poles in hand and in caffeine withdrawal, and say goodbye to my new gang who were going home later that day.
+It was odd to stand there with my shoes and pack, poles in hand and caffeine deprived, and say goodbye to my new gang who were going home later that day.
 But leave I must, so I went to the cathedral square again to building watch while having breakfast.

 There are many sights to see on the way out of town, so many that it’s easy to lose sight of the yellow arrows … but eventually you should end up on a path full of joggers, cyclists and dog walkers coming the other way.

 This seemingly never ending path eventually leads to a lake with a very handy café tucked inside the woods (bring your own loo paper, chances are there won’t be any).
 It’s a good place for a rest, refreshment and swan watching.